 Cornwall, the most south-westerly region in the United Kingdom, is on the eastern edge of the Gulf Stream and as a consequence enjoys a mild maritime climate.
-Whilst some parts of the UK experience a more continental climate, Cornwall's aritime climate has milder temperatures and more hours of sunshine than the rest of Britain (graphs at the bottom of the page show the comparison with UK averages).
+Whilst some parts of the UK experience a more continental climate, Cornwall's maritime climate has milder temperatures and more hours of sunshine than the rest of Britain (graphs at the bottom of the page show the comparison with UK averages).

 This mild climate allows daffodils grown in the hotel gardens to be on the tables for Christmas and it is known that spring arrives here before the rest of the country.
 In fact Cornwall's now renowned Spring Story - founded by Nare proprietor, Toby Ashworth – celebrates and recognises ‘the moment Cornish magnolias flower, spring has arrived in England’.
 This is often in February and a good month earlier than remaining parts of Britain.